jtheisen/moldinium/readme.md

 The bakery creates types using `System.Reflection.Emit` and does some non-trivial CIL weaving.

-It takes an interface type and creates a concrete type by implementing and wrapping properties, events and methods with the help of *implementation structs* that are baked into the new type.
-A simple example is the wrapping implementation for implementing `INotifyPropertyChanged` without tracking:
+Instead of monolithically doing just what is needed for this proof-of-concept, the bakery is very configurable for a variety of purposes.

+It creates a type by looking at a number of interfaces to implement and separately considers properties, events and methods.

+Each of these can in principle be requiring an implementation (if they are not yet implemented by an interface) or a wrapper (if they are).

+The implementations and wrappers then come in the form of *implementation and wrapper structs* that are baked into the resulting type as fields.
+Those structs are provided for each of the modes talked about above.
+The following is a wrapper struct for wrapping an implemented property to implement `INotifyPropertyChanged`:

 ```c#
 public struct NotifyingComputedPropertyImplementation<Value, Container>